dan-the-dev/zshrc-configuration/README.md

 ## How to use it

+### Use Boostrap Script

+1. Clone this repository
+2. Copy `boostrap.config.example` in `bootstrap.config` (command: `cp bootstrap.config.example bootstrap.config`) and configure your MAC APP STORE account in its variables
+3. Run `bootstrap.sh` bash script

+#### Coming next

+- Chance to config the tools to be installed

+### Simply use .zshrc file config

 If you want to use my .zshrc, feel free to do it; you have a couple of ways to do it, for example:

 1. Clone this repository in your ~ folder, then add the following line to your .zshrc: `source ~/zshrc-configuration/.zshrc`
-2. Just copy paste the aliases from this repo in your .zshrc
+2. Just copy paste the aliases or anything else you like from this repo in your .zshrc